oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 triggering our ``after_begin`` listener) on the first query it gets.
-This is the part of the solution that I'm least happy with, as it means we have to worry about what is meant by the `vague warnings`_ in the documentation that executing queries outside a transaction is a "legacy mode of usage" that "can in some cases lead to concurrent connection checkouts" and that we should turn off the Session's autoflush and autoexpire features.
+This is the part of the solution that I'm least happy with, as it means we have to worry about what is meant by the `vague warnings`_ in the documentation that autocommit is a "legacy mode of usage" that "can in some cases lead to concurrent connection checkouts" and that we should turn off the Session's autoflush and autoexpire features.
 So far I haven't done the latter; waiting to see what (if any) problems ensue in practice.

 Back to autocommit when the transaction ends